trambarhq/relaks-django-todo-example/README.md

 }
 ```

-The options given to `fetchList()` are [hooks](https://github.com/chung-leong/relaks-django-data-source#hooks) that control how cached results are updated after a write operation.
+The options given to `fetchList()` are [hooks](https://github.com/chung-leong/relaks-django-data-source#hooks) that update cached results after a write operation.
 When an object is inserted into a table, by default the data source would choose to rerun a query because it does not know whether the new object meets the query's criteria.
 Here, we're fetching all objects in the order they were created.
 We know a newly created object has to show up at the end of the list.
 We can therefore save a trip to the server by telling the data source to simply push the object into the array.
 An update to an object can likewise be handled by replacing the old one.

 The call to `more()` would trigger retrieval of additional pages when pagination is used.
 It doesn't do anything at this time.